Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Experiments

 \subsection{Style Atlas for Democratizing Artistic Styles}

-Since LoRA has become a popular tool for lightweight concept tuning within the community \cite{ryu2023low}, we are including 100 style LoRAs in our style atlas.
-Fig. \ref{fig:pipeline} (c) displays a screenshot of our platform where users can browse and download LoRA models for styles they find appealing.
+Since LoRA has become a popular tool for lightweight concept tuning within the community \cite{ryu2023low}, we provide 100 style LoRAs in our Style Atlas platform.
+Fig. \ref{fig:pipeline} (c) displays a screenshot of our platform where users can browse and download LoRA models for appealing styles.
 Additionally, we provide a notebook that enables users to load these downloaded LoRA models and generate personalized images.
 For further details, please refer to the Supplementary Material.